About the college

 - Students unable to visit the UK to look for a room prior to the start of term.

 If your course lasts for more than one year, you can apply to live in college accommodation after your first year.
-There is not restriction on the number of years you may live in St Antony's college accommodation.
+There is no restriction on the number of years that students may live in St Antony's College accommodation.
 Current students are able to apply for accommodation for their next year of study through a ballot for on-course students held at the end of Hilary (spring) term each year.

 Lunch and dinner are available in the college's dining hall from Monday to Friday and brunch is served on Saturdays for most of the year.
 Students benefit from a 33% discount on meal rates as well as a daily meal deal offer.

 Meals are organised on a self-service system so no booking is required.
 The chefs are happy to cater for a wide range of dietary requirements; vegetarian and fish options are always available.

 A small annual community charge is payable by all students to help keep student meal charges as low as possible.
 The charge also contributes towards the upkeep of communal areas, and allows the college to support the GCR to run its events and other activities.

 Payment in the dining hall is made by adding credit to an online UPay account, which is charged by swiping your University card.